Abyss School on Steam - User reviews, Price & Information

 Solve hidden items and puzzles while avoiding abyssal zombies and traps at school.

-Abyss School is a adventure and female protagonist game developed and published by eTIRUe.
+Abyss School is a adventure, female protagonist and puzzle game developed and published by eTIRUe.

 Released on January 19th 2024 is available only on Windows in 4 languages: English, Korean, Simplified Chinese and Japanese.